-Students enrolled in this elective course will experience an atmosphere which inspires their imagination.
-We will write in diverse styles and go on a writing retreat to Gambier Island.
-We will exchange diverse ideas and viewpoints, give and receive compliments on written work, and write for enjoyment.
-We will improve both our technical and artistic writing.
-We will take risks and persevere in a positive, safe, relaxing environment.
+Students enrolled in this elective course will experience an atmosphere that inspires the imagination.
+We will explore and write in a multitude of styles ranging from silly to exceedingly sophisticated and go on a writing retreat to Gambier Island.
+Students will learn to exchange ideas and viewpoints, give and receive compliments and critique on written work, and write for enjoyment.
+Throughout the course, students will improve both their technical and artistic writing while taking risks and persevering in a positive, safe, relaxing environment.

+Psychology

-Psychology BA PSYCHOLOGY 11 YPSYC1A
+BA PSYCHOLOGY 11 YPSYC1A